+The policies are realised by user-space proxies, called relays.
 All relays are highly configurable.
-The preferred configuration method is through HTML forms that are transported by secure https-connections in the administration network.
+The preferred configuration method is through HTML forms at the administrative interface that are transported by secure https-connections in the administration network.

 User identification and authentication can be configured in two ways.
 Some relays have support for authentication in the respective protocol.
 These relays can authenticate their users against authentication servers.
 The side channel authentication allows the usage of special configured relays after user identification at a special web form at the TOE.